western/http-up/README.md

 </p>

-Edit button work for formats `html, rtf, doc, docx, odt`
+Edit button work with formats `html, rtf, doc, docx, odt`

 ## Share motivation

 Imagine, that you run app with basic auth `npx http-up --user XXX --password YYY --extend-mode .`

 And you not want to share with your login/password

+And you need to show only one file

 ## Basic auth